Monroe County, Mississippi

 Monroe County is a county on the northeast border of the U.S. state of Mississippi next to Alabama.
 As of the 2020 census, the population was 34,180.
 Its county seat is Aberdeen.

 History

 The county is named in honor of James Monroe, the fifth President of the United States.
 Part of the county east of the Tombigbee River originally made-up part of the Alabama Territory, belonging to Marion County, until new lines of demarcation put it in the State of Mississippi in 1821.

+In 1889, an African-American man, Keith Bowen was lynched by a mob in the Lebanon community six miles south of Aberdeen after he was found in a white girl's bedroom at 3:00 AM."

+In 1922, William Baker, an 18-year-old African-American man was lynched in Monroe County by a white mob.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 772 sqmi, of which 765 sqmi is land and 7.0 sqmi (0.9%) is water.

 In 1922, the Commissioner of Agriculture for the county published a report in a local newspaper which described in some detail the soil conditions and agriculture of the county.
 He described the areas as the Black Lands and the soil as black lime, a "stiff" soil, derived from the Selma chalk formation and extremely rich in potassium and phosphorus.